 Adderall (prescription Amphetamine) is a stimulant prescribed for treating Attention Deficit Hyperactivity Disorder (ADHD) and a sleep disorder known as narcolepsy.
-However, the misuse and abuse of the medication led to dependency and addiction in more than 1 million young Americans between the ages of 18-25.
+However, the misuse and abuse of the medication led to adderall addiction in more than 1 million young Americans between the ages of 18-25.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), this is one of the most frequently abused stimulants.

 Many of those addicted began using the stimulant as teenagers or young adults who wanted to improve their academic, job, or athletic performance.
 This is because the drug has the ability to boost energy, mood, and concentration while reducing sleepiness and fatigue for an extended period of time.